Ways to Boost Your Facebook Organic Reach

 2. Brandon Seymour

 Brandon tracked the Facebook activity since its inception.
-Facebook went commercial and basically “sold-out” to corporate sponsorship when it introduced its “branded” web pages in 2007.
-At first, Facebook allowed the branded web pages to receive “organic” traffic, without having to pay for it.
+Facebook went commercial and basically “sold out” to corporate sponsorship when it introduced its “branded” web pages in 2007.
+At first, Facebook allowed the branded web pages to receive “organic” traffic without paying for it.
 Those “freebie” times were short-lived.

 After that, Facebook started to penalize “free traffic.”
 Every company that tried to spam links to get likes got the reverse results of what they wanted to achieve.
 If they were not banned outright from Facebook, their postings were severely limited in exposure.